Laiff/refluxjs/README.md

 ```
 ### React component example

-Register your component to listen for changes in your data stores, preferably in the `componentDidMount` [lifecycle method](http://facebook.github.io/react/docs/component-specs.html) and unregister in the `componentWillUnmount`, like this:
+Register your component to listen for changes in your data stores, preferably in the `componentWillMount` [lifecycle method](http://facebook.github.io/react/docs/component-specs.html) and unregister in the `componentWillUnmount`, like this:

 ```javascript
 var Status = React.createClass({